Welcome to today's edition of the Rush 24-7 podcast.

 It's become a joke.

-This is last night on uh Fox, their show called The Five.
+This is last night on Fox, their show called The Five.

-A co-host Bob Beckle is uh speaking with the other co-host Eric Bowling about the Republican primary and attacks by Newt and Perry on Romney.
+A co-host Bob Beckle is speaking with the other co-host, Eric Bowling, about the Republican primary and attacks by Newt and Perry on Romney.

-You're seeing the conservatives on the right, Tea Party, Nikki Haley, Jim Dement, some of the other Tea Party activists spoke last night of surrogates for Romney, no less starting to coalesce around Romney now.
+You're seeing the conservatives on the right, the Tea Party, Nikki Haley, Jim DeMint, some of the other Tea Party activists spoke last night as surrogates for Romney, no less starting to coalesce around Romney.

 Why are you playing the Democrats' card out?